aaravmaloo/apm/docs/concepts/security-profiles.md

 # Security Profiles

-APM supports four encryption profiles that control the Argon2id key derivation parameters.
+APM supports four built-in encryption profiles that control key derivation costs and default nonce sizing.
 Each profile represents a trade-off between performance and brute-force resistance.
+Profiles also carry the AEAD cipher used to encrypt the vault payload.

 ---